symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 hgg, 2013-07-22: I had a problem if the the port is not 1111, OntoWiki was installed under the default port instead of the port given here.

+To run Ontowiki requires Apache with php5 and mod\_rewrite enabled.
+A typical configuration in apache2/sites-enabled looks as follows:

+` DocumentRoot /home/web/public_html`
+` `<Directory /home/web/public_html/>

+\\tOptions Indexes FollowSymLinks MultiViews \\tAllowOverride All \\tOrder allow,deny \\tAllow from all

+` `</Directory>

+We recommend to deploy one Ontowiki instance per application.

 We describe the main steps to deploy Ontowiki.
 See <https://github.com/AKSW/OntoWiki/wiki/GetOntowikiUsers> for details.